yclas/guides/docs/Features-yclas-self-hosted-features.md

-In this guide, you can find all the features that Yclas Self-hosted offers as well as descriptions on how they work.
+In this guide, you can find a list with the exclusive features that Yclas Self-hosted Lite and Yclas Self-hosted Pro offer.

 * [Open Source](Features-open-source.md)